Ubaidbutt/ubaidbutt.github.io/_pages/about.md

 This blog is a place for me to dump my thoughts about all the topics I feel like sharing, including but not limited to career, software engineering, politics, social issues, travel, and religion.

 If you have a question or you want to talk or have advice or anything, feel free to send me an email or message me on any of my social media handles.
 I wish you well.

-If you have read the blog and have some feedback or a message that you want to send anonymously, feel free to use this link: https://tellonym.me/ubaidrbutt